jeansaad/chalet/README.md

   // Timeout when proxying requests to local domains "timeout": 5000,

-  // Change this if you want to use another tld than .localhost "tld": 'localhost',
+  // Change this if you want to use another tld than .test "tld": 'test',

   // If you're behind a corporate proxy, replace this with your network proxy IP (example: "1.2.3.4:5000") "proxy": false